What are microexpressions?

 Since many facial expressions and the emotions they represent are common to the entire human species, our brains are wired to search for and interpret these facial cues.
 Likewise, when we feel something on an emotional level, our faces have a peculiar habit of exhibiting an expression that matches the way we feel, sometimes without our knowledge or without the desire to put our emotions on display across our faces.

 This pesky trait can be quite revealing, even though an unintended expression may last only a fraction of a second.
-These superfast expressions that suddenly appear in the middle of another -- sometimes opposite -- expression are microexpressions.
+A superfast expression that suddenly appears in the middle of another — sometimes opposite — expression is a microexpression.
+While we provide others with visual information about the way we feel through our expressions, other information "leaks" out of our faces between or during these intentional expressions.

 Advertisement

-While we provide others with visual information about the way we feel through our expressions, other information "leaks" out of our faces between or during these intentional expressions.
-Microexpressions can be as brief as about 1/25 of a second [source: Ekman].
+It can be second nature to decode facial expressions, but it can be trickier to decode — or even notice — microexpressions.
+That's because microexpressions can be as brief as 1/25 of a second.
 They occur so fast that they're often not perceived by the conscious mind of either the expresser or the person observing the expression.
-As few as 10 percent of people are even aware of seeing microexpressions when tested [source: Zetter].
+As few as 10 percent of people are even aware of seeing microexpressions when tested.

-Microexpressions can be much more accurate signs of a person's true feelings and intentions than the expression he or she is consciously producing.
-The smiling salesman may flash a millisecond-long sneer of contempt, or the fierce-looking man approaching you in the parking lot may have a sudden look of fear wash across his face.
+Microexpressions, also known as micro expressions, can be much more accurate signs of a person's true feelings and intentions than the expression he or she is consciously producing.
+The smiling salesman may flash a millisecond-long sneer of contempt or the fierce-looking man approaching you in the parking lot may have a sudden look of fear wash across his face.

 Ekman shares his knowledge with law enforcement and intelligence agencies to help them better detect suspicious behaviors or deceptions, such as a millisecond-long look of fear expressed by someone approaching an airport security check.
-Ekman believes the ability to detect and interpret microexpressions can be improved by studying changes in human faces using photographs or video.
+Ekman believes the ability to detect and interpret microexpressions can be improved by studying changes in human faces using photographs or video, improving lie detection in the future.

 Spotting terrorists in line at the airport is just one extreme use of the ability to detect microexpressions.
-It can also benefit us in normal situations.
+It can also benefit us in our social life.
 When we misperceive microexpressions, we can make false assumptions about the people with whom we communicate.
 This creates distance in our relationships, instead of increased awareness.
-By tuning into microexpressions, we can improve our chances of seeing a big sign from a very fast sign vehicle.

 Advertisement